Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Color Changes

 In some cases, a coolant smell in your vehicle can be accompanied by changes in the color of the coolant itself.
-Coolant is typically a bright green or orange color, so if you notice that it has turned brown or black, it could be a sign of contamination or a chemical reaction.
+Coolant is typically a bright green or orange color, so if you notice that it has turned brown or black, it could be a sign of or a chemical reaction.
 This can lead to a foul odor emanating from your car, which should not be ignored.
 If you suspect that your coolant has been contaminated, it’s important to have it flushed and replaced by a professional mechanic to prevent any further issues.

 • Check the color of your coolant regularly